 The Company has elected to be treated as a RIC under Subchapter M of the Code and operates in a manner so as to qualify for the tax treatment available to RICs.
 To maintain qualification as a RIC, the Company must, among other things, meet certain source-of-income and asset diversification requirements and distribute to shareholders, for each taxable year, at least 90% of the Company's "investment company taxable income," which is generally the Company's net ordinary income plus the excess, if any, of realized net short-term capital gains over realized net long-term capital losses.
 If the Company qualifies as a RIC and satisfies the annual distribution requirement, the Company will not have to pay corporate-level federal income taxes on any income that the Company distributes to its shareholders.
 The Company intends to make distributions in an amount sufficient to maintain RIC status each year and to avoid any federal income taxes on income.
 The Company will also be subject to nondeductible federal excise taxes if the Company does not distribute at least 98% of net ordinary income, 98.2% of any capital gain net income, if any, and any recognized and undistributed income from prior years for which it paid no federal income taxes.
-To the extent that the Company determines that its estimated current year annual taxable income as taxable income is earned.
-For the three months ended March 31, 2015 and 2014, \$3 and zero was recorded within general and administrative expenses for U.S. federal excise tax, respectively.
+To the extent that the Company determines that its estimated current year annual taxable income may exceed estimated current year dividend distributions, the Company accrues excise tax, if any, calculated as 4% of the estimated excess taxable income as taxable income is earned.
+For the three and nine months ended September 30, 2015, zero and \$3 was recorded within general and administrative expenses for U.S. federal excise tax, respectively.
+For the three and nine months ended September 30, 2014, no amount was recorded within general and administrative expenses for U.S. federal excise tax, respectively.

 The Company accounts for income taxes in conformity with ASC Topic 740 - Income Taxes ("ASC Topic 740").
 ASC Topic 740 provides guidelines for how uncertain tax positions should be recognized, measured, presented and disclosed in the consolidated financial statements.
 ASC Topic 740 requires the evaluation of tax positions taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" to be sustained by the applicable tax authority.
 Tax benefits of positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax expense in the current year.
 It is the Company's policy to recognize accrued interest and penalties related to uncertain tax benefits in income tax expense.
-There were no material uncertain income tax positions through March 31, 2015.
+There were no material uncertain income tax positions through September 30, 2015.
 The 2014, 2013 and 2012 tax years remain subject to examination by U.S. federal and state tax authorities.